Food & Nutrition Services – Danville Community School Corporation

 Number of Outstanding Charges Permitted

 *Diet Restriction for Students- Accommodations are made for students with special dietary needs.
-Paperwork from a physician must be on file with the Food & Nutrition Office.
+The Special Dietary Needs form must be on file with the Food & Nutrition Office.
+Depending on the meal substitution, a doctor's note may be needed.

 Students may charge a total of $10 (which equates to 2 paid breakfasts and 2 paid lunches), as approved by the school board on January 13, 2014.